-Our packaging is 100% recyclable, although the bulk of the packaging is re-used.
-We re-use shredded office paper for spare parts packaging; all waste and by products are colour coded to allow easy identification for despatch to specialist waste processors.
+Our packaging is 100% recyclable, although the bulk of the packaging is reused.
+We reuse shredded office paper for spare parts packaging; all waste and by products are colour coded to allow easy identification for despatch to specialist waste processors.

 We apply the same rigorous standards to liquid waste.
 We only use chemicals that are strictly required by our processes – and alternatives are actively sought for any considered harmful.
 All staff are fully trained with Spillage Procedures.

 Regular inspections ensure nothing can contaminate the local drain system.
 Residues are collected, separated and sent to specialist waste handlers for treatment.

 We continue to invest in comprehensive energy-saving technologies, from low energy lighting to speed-shut doors that conserve heat in the production area.
 Our energy-saving procedures range from minimising heating by sharing office space to function-testing cabinets overnight using off-peak electricity.

 Williams has adopted a zero tolerance refrigerant leak strategy.
 All coils are pre-tested and tested again when the refrigeration system has been assembled using industry-best helium sensors - capable of detection to just 0.5g per annum.

 Systems are purged during brazing with Oxygen Free Nitrogen (OFN) to reduce carbon build up, extending both component and product life.